jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 # Usage

-You don’t have to finish tracks or be a great sound designer to participate. color_consensus allows users to upload any type of audio material and pass it back into the database for other users to use.
+You don’t have to finish tracks or be a great sound designer to participate. [color_consensus](http://colorconsensus.xyz) allows users to upload any type of audio material and pass it back into the database for others to use.
 To get started, here are some ideas of what you could do:

 - create samples from scratch